-- The College will communicate that employees who are sick must stay home or return home if they become ill at work. - O Updated: The College will ensure that faculty, staff, and students know they must not come on campus if they are sick, and must notify CUNY officials (e.g., the Coronavirus Campus Liaison) if they become sick with COVID-19 symptoms, test positive for COVID-19, or have been exposed to someone with COVID-19 symptoms or a confirmed or suspected case. - Updated: Any student, faculty, or staff member diagnosed with COVID-19 by their healthcare provider must notify the Coronavirus Campus Liaison or their designee. - Before returning to campus, students, faculty, and staff who have been sick with COVID- 19 symptoms, tested positive for COVID-19, or have been potentially exposed to someone with COVID-19 must follow CDC guidance to self-isolate or stay home. - CUNY guidance may require the quarantine of students or employees after travel (domestic and international), per current CDC and NYSDOH guidance.
-The College will implement CUNY quarantine requirements and update protocols if directed by CUNY Central Office.
+- The College will communicate that employees who are sick must stay home or return home if they become ill at work. - The College will ensure that faculty, staff, and students know they must not come on campus if they are sick, and must notify CUNY officials (e.g., the Coronavirus Campus Liaison) if they become sick with COVID-19 symptoms, test positive for COVID-19, or have been exposed to someone with COVID-19 symptoms or a confirmed or suspected case. - Any student, faculty, or staff member diagnosed with COVID-19 by their healthcare provider must notify the Coronavirus Campus Liaison or their designee. - Before returning to campus, students, faculty, and staff who have been sick with COVID-19 symptoms, tested positive for COVID-19, or have been potentially exposed to someone with COVID-19 must follow CDC guidance to self-isolate or stay home. - CUNY guidance may require the quarantine of students or employees after travel (domestic and international), per current CDC and NYSDOH guidance.
+The College will implement CUNY quarantine requirements and update protocols if directed by CUNY Central Office. - Updated 09/21: Hostos continues to require that unvaccinated individuals enter quarantine in the event of possible exposure.
+Fully vaccinated individuals do not need to quarantine after exposure, but will not be allowed on campus until after receiving a negative test.
+Isolation is required for all individuals when diagnosed with COVID-19. - o A fully vaccinated person who (i) has had close contact with someone with COVID-19 and (ii) shows no symptoms of COVID-19, should get tested 3-5 days after their exposure AND not report to in-person work or class until they receive a negative test result or medical clearance to return. - o An unvaccinated person who has had close contact with someone with COVID-19, regardless of whether they have symptoms or not, should quarantine for 10 days. - o In general, an individual should isolate for at least 10 days after a positive test.
+Isolation should be longer if symptoms are present at least 24 hours after no fever without fever-reducing medication and all symptoms are improving.

-Screening and Verification of Vaccination or Negative COVID-19 Tests (Updated)
+Screening and Verification of Vaccination or Negative COVID-19 Tests (Updated 09/21)

-Updated: All students, faculty, staff, and visitors will be required to go through pre-visit and entrance protocols or screening.
+All students, faculty, staff, and visitors will be required to go through pre-visit and entrance protocols or screening.
 Protocols may include daily health screenings, proof of vaccination, COVID-19 testing, or a combination.